yongtakjeon/Employees-ManagementApp/README.md

 ### Key Features

-- This application is designed to be used only when you log in.
+- This application is designed to be used only if the user logs in.
 - If you click on an employee's name, you can view the employee's detailed information and edit the information.
 - If you click on the Manager ID, Status (Full time, or Part time) or Department number, you can see only the corresponding employees.
 - This application manages employee information through postgreSQL.
 Also, a login function was installed through MongoDB.